 Q: My business only works with freelancers and independent contractors, so can I forego postings?

 A: While the answer here is yes — since your workers are independent contractors (ICs) and not employees — you should exercise caution.
-Be certain that these workers are properly classified as ICs, and that these workers aren’t actually employees according to DOL standards.
+Be certain that these workers are properly classified as ICs, and that these workers aren’t employees according to DOL standards.
 If there’s any question, you should reclassify the worker as an employee, and follow all the rules that apply, including displaying workplace postings.

 Q: My employees (in this case, IT consulting individuals) work at a client’s worksite.
 Do I need to concern myself with postings?